 Pick and mix: 10 books on various aspects of eCommerce

 Women’s fashion retailer Nasty Gal was named one of “the fastest-growing companies” by Inc. Magazine in 2012.
 A couple of years later, Nasty Gal filed for bankruptcy.
 Sophia Amoruso’s story is a fascinating and cautionary tale.

 The New Rules of Retail: Competing in the World’s Toughest Marketplace

 Robin Lewis, Michael Dart

-Industry gurus Robin Lewis and Michael Dart explained how unprecedented consumer power, enabled by technology and globalization, is revolutionizing retail.
+Industry gurus Robin Lewis and Michael Dart explain how unprecedented consumer power, enabled by technology and globalization, is revolutionizing retail.
 They argue that these dynamic times call for a business model based on new competencies.

 The Wal-Mart Effect: How the World’s Most Powerful Company Really Works

-A good read for those who would like to understand retail before they start to disrupt it with eCommerce business models :)
+A good read for those who would like to understand retail before they start to disrupt it with eCommerce business models. :)